Is There Uber In Istanbul?

 Types of Uber in Istanbul

-At the moment, there are three types of Uber you can order through your phone or online.
+At the moment, there are types of Uber you can order through your phone or online.
 They are:

-• Regular Yellow Taxi
+- Regular Yellow Taxi (1-4)

-• Black Taxi
+- Black Taxi (1-8)

-Yellow Taxi Uber
+Regular Yellow Taxi Uber & Large Taxi

-The yellow taxi Uber is the regular city taxi that you can flag off the street.
-There is nothing unusual about this, except that because it is an Uber, it is likely going to cost more than getting a taxi off the street.
-Well, that is unless the taxi driver tries to scam you by taking a detour, which happened to us!
+The yellow taxi Uber is the regular city taxi that you can flag off the street and is for 1-4 passengers plus luggage.
+There is nothing unusual about this, except that because it is an Uber, and it’s likely going to cost more than getting a taxi off the street.

 Yellow Taxi Ubers are very common in Istanbul and an economical option for getting around the city.
 Yellow taxis are typically vehicles like Renault Clio and similar standards.
-They carry 4 passengers plus luggage.

 Turquoise Taxi Uber